Code-Institute-Submissions/sharondrinkwaard-portfolio-project-2_JulyResub/README.md

 ### Features left to implement
 * I would like to expand this quiz to several quizzes.
 Each one with facts about another country.
 One homepage where the user can create a username which can be used to save scores for all quizzes available.
 Continuing with a dropdown menu where the user can choose the different country quizzes.
 *  I would like to add a database so highscores can be saved from people all over the world.
-Then an actual competition can take place.
 ---
 ## Testing
 * I tested playing this game in the browsers: Chrome, Microsoft Edge.
 * I confirmed that the game results are always correct and the points are counted perfectly.
 * I confirmed that the header, questions and anwers, scores and buttons text is readable and easy to understand.
-* I confirmed that the background, fonts and colors chosen are easy to read and accesible by running it through lighthouse in devtools.
+* I confirmed that the quiz is fully accesible by running it through lighthouse in devtools.
 * I confirm that this design is responsive, looks good and functions on all standard screensizes using the devtools device toolbar.

 ### Bugs